 4. The commission fee is lower for Commercial Collections:

 Contingency rated of a commercial collection agency varies from 10% to 50%.
 For accounts over $500K you can negotiate a collection fee of about 10%.
 For accounts about $50K fees is around 20% and for accounts lower than $1K, its around 50%.
 For Consumer Collections, it is always around 35% to 50% and averages around 40%.
 Even with lower contingency fees, a Commercial Agency can make more money per case due to higher balances.
 If a commercial debt is older than one year, 5% extra fees may be charged.

 - Bankruptcy laws are different for individuals and companies.

 - The way Credit Check is run on individuals vs companies is vastly different.

-- Commercial collections are usually registered with International Association of Commercial Collectors (IACC).
-Collection agencies dealing with consumer debt are registered with Association of Credit Collection Professionals (ACA)
+- A good commercial collection agency would likely be registered with the International Association of Commercial Collectors (IACC).
+Collection agencies dealing with consumer debt are affiliated with the Association of Credit Collection Professionals (ACA)

-Delegating the case to a law firm ( or an in-house law firm), background investigation, skip tracing, credit analysis and payment plans.
-If your debtors are from all across USA, its is better to work with an agency that is licensed, bonded and qualified to collect in all 50 states.
-Ask if your Collection agency follows the latest data security techniques, encryption and technology.
+If your debtors are from all across the USA, it is better to work with a nationwide collection agency that is licensed, bonded and qualified to collect in all 50 states.
+Ask if your commercial collection agency follows the latest data security techniques, encryption and technology.